hashim715/hashim715/README.md

 ---

 ### 🚀 About Me

+I am a **Senior Backend and Systems Engineer with 5+ years of hands-on experience** designing, building, and scaling production-grade backend systems.
+My work focuses on distributed architectures, real-time communication, and cloud-native systems, with a strong emphasis on reliability, performance, and scalability.

+Alongside backend engineering, I have strong experience in **Machine Learning, Deep Learning, and Computer Vision**.
+I have built AI-driven systems using **Python, PyTorch, and OpenCV**, including computer vision pipelines, deep learning model training, and production integration of AI models.

+I enjoy working on complex engineering problems where system design, performance, and real-world constraints matter more than frameworks or trends.

 - 🔧 Currently focusing on **Golang** and exploring **low-level programming** to become a **System Engineer**
 - 🌍 Actively learning **CI/CD pipelines** with **GitHub Actions** and **Jenkins**